peterjaric/rayter/README.md

 Number of whitespace characters doesn't matter.

 The format of the timestamp is year-month-day hour:minute, where hour is from 0 to 23.
-The date is currently not used more than as an identifier of the game.
+The timestamp is currently not used more than as an identifier of the game.

 ## Rayter algorithm